 So, when we ask questions to the system, it will give answers like these experts.
 In other words, it will work as if it were an expert.

 Expert systems have many applications.
-It performs various tasks, such as analyzing company results, reviewing loan applications, buying stocks, medical diagnoses, identifying poisons, etc.
+They perform various tasks, such as analyzing company results, reviewing loan applications, buying stocks, making medical diagnoses, and identifying poisons.

 Apart from codifying experts, the system can also create new knowledge by extrapolating data and patterns.
 The Google search engine is an example.
 Google can recognize our online habits and interpret queries in search engines.
 Then, the system sends a personalized ad tailored to what we were looking for earlier.